Chenyt-Dev/coding/AAA_No_Categories.md

 * MULTIPLE

 ### 30. Substring with Concatenation of All Words
 * Need to do a memorize to avoid tle.
+* Learned that solution spending lots of time.
+* MULTIPLE

+### 31. Next Permutation
+* Know the idea but took some time to get it right.
+* No need to use sort function, just need to swap and reverse.